WePeopleDocs

 }

 The response includes accepted, rejected, and a per-row breakdown.
-Partial success yields 207 — resend only the rejected indices instead of the whole batch.
+Partial success yields 207 — resend only the rejected indices.

 Snapshots

 A snapshot replaces the previous snapshot for the same (worker, snapshotType) pair.
-The user strip renders up to four metrics per app, in insertion order.
-Metrics may be plain numbers, short strings, or rich objects with a unit and label.
+The user strip renders up to four metrics per app.
+Metrics may be plain numbers, short strings, or rich objects with value, unit, and label.

 POST /api/v1/ingest/snapshotsjson